mihail-m/CP-implementations/4-Graphs/README.md

    </p>

 ## BFS
 - Breadth first search.
 Visits every vertex reachable from the starting vertex.
 Splits the graph into levels.
-Finds the shortest path from the starting vertex to every other vertex in an unweight graph.
+Finds the shortest path from the starting vertex to every other vertex in an unweighted graph.

 - O(V + E) complexity, where V is the number of vertixes, and E is the number of edges.

 - <p>We want to visit every vertex only once so we need to keep track of which vertixes we have visited. (bool visited[]).<br>

+  We will use a queue to keep track of which is the current vertex we are at.
+This will always be the top of the queue.

    Let v be the vertex we are currenlty at.
-First we need to mark it as visited and then we need to add all of it's neighbours that aren't allready visited in a queue in order to be visited next.
-When there are no more vertexes that are not visited, we are done.
-The next vertex for processing is the one at the top of the queue.
+First we need to mark it as visited and then we need to add all of it's neighbours that aren't allready visited in the queue in order to be visited next.
+When there are no more vertexes that are not visited, we are done.<br>

+   Let s be our starting vertex.
+The distance to s is 0.
+To find the distance to all of the neighbours of s is 1, the distance to all of their unvisited neighbours is 2 and so on.
+Those groups of vertices (that have the same distace to s) are the levels of the bfs.
+All vertices at level 1 are at distance 1 all at level to at distance 2 and so on.<br>

+   When we are at vertex u that has level l, all of its unvisited neighbours are at level l + 1, because we must travel trough one more edge in order to reach them.
+So in order to calculate the distance, every time we add a new vertex to the queue, the distance to it is with 1 bigger that the distance to the vertex we are currently at: distance[new_vertex] = distance[current_vertex] + 1.

    We consider every vertex only once and we consider each edge twice (once from evert direction) => O(n + m).</p>